sjbrown/misc_work/deckahedron/foundation.md

   * ✔✔ : the attempt was an unconditional success
  6. The Storyteller then interprets the result.

 The interpretation by the Storyteller is the key final step.
-It's the Storyteller's job to take the result from the Deckahedron and turn it into narrative.
+It's a Storyteller's job to take the result from the Deckahedron and turn it into narrative.
 Maybe that means seeing a ✗✗ and declaring that the character not only failed, but also injured themselves or alerted their foes and gave away their position.
 The Storyteller should describe the new scenario, perhaps touching on some potential paths forward or choices in front of the characters, and then ask "What do you do?"

+## Multi Card Flips

+The Storyteller may deem a challenge to be particularly difficult or particularly easy.
+Instead of flipping one card, the player will flip multiple and take either the best or the worst result.

+ * Very easy challenge: flip 3 cards, take the best
+ * Easy challenge: flip 2 cards, take the best
+ * Standard challenge: flip 1 card
+ * Difficult challenge: flip 2 cards, take the worst
+ * Very difficult challenge: flip 3 cards, take the worst

 ## Reshuffling